 The internship program ascribes to a longitudinal and developmental model.
 Over the course of their internship year, interns will receive first-and-foremost a generalist training.
-In addition, there are four areas of exposure, which we believe provide an understanding of the breadth of training experience offered at BMP.
-Interns will be expected to engage in shadowing and other learning activities and may engage in clinical service provision in the following areas of exposure.
-These areas are intended to provide exposure to special populations and/or treatment modalities.
+There are five areas of training that will constitute the majority of the experiences offered.
 Each intern will receive supervision and training in the following areas over the course of their internship year:

-- 1. Brief Therapy Interns will gain experience providing brief interventions, including but not limited to 30-minute functional assessments and 30-minute follow-up visits with patients seen at Harpers Ferry Family Medicine.
+- 1. Evidence Based Treatment- Interns will receive significant training in a variety of evidence based treatments including Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT), and Trauma Focused Cognitive Behavioral Therapy (TF-CBT).
+Training will involve direct clinical supervision, didactic training, and options for external trainings and workshops.
+Training in other evidence-based approaches may be provided based on interest and need. - 2.
+Brief Therapy Interns will gain experience providing brief interventions, including but not limited to 30-minute functional assessments and 30-minute follow-up visits with patients seen at Harpers Ferry Family Medicine.
 Specifically, interns will gain exposure to both the 5 A's and the contextual interview models.
-Interns will also gain a foundation in how to meaningfully intervene with patients in as few as one session. - 2.
+Interns will also gain a foundation in how to meaningfully intervene with patients in as few as one session. - 3.
 Learning Disability/ADHD Assessment While interns will administer a variety of assessments throughout the year, our most popular assessment referral question is for LD/ADHD assessments.
-Initially, assessments are scheduled across two days, totaling approximately 12-14-hours bi-weekly, with every other week being reserved for report writing.
+Initially, assessments will occur bi-weekly, with every other week being reserved for report writing.
 Once interns acclimate to the fast-paced nature of this work and are able to demonstrate the fundamental skills underlying LD/ADHD assessments, they will be scheduled one assessment case per week.
-Training will be provided in every aspect of the assessment process, from designing a battery to recommendations and therapeutic feedback.
-Additionally, based on interns' interest and experience there may be some opportunity to gain exposure to neuropsychological assessment through shadowing.

-- 3. Child and Family Services Interns will gain experience working directly with children/adolescents and their families.
+Training will be provided in every aspect of the assessment process, from designing a battery to recommendations and therapeutic feedback. - 4.
+Child and Family Services Interns will gain experience working directly with children/adolescents and their families.
 Patients will present with a variety of chief complaints including, but not limited to, behavioral concerns, attentional impairment, trauma, anxiety, OCD, and mood disorders.
 Activities may include individual psychotherapy, family therapy, parent-child interaction therapy, parenting consultations, and community/school advocacy.
-Emphasis is placed on the development of diagnostic and treatment skills, service delivery, and conceptualization. - 4.
-Behavioral Medicine Interns will also receive training in several areas within the umbrella of behavioral medicine.
-Typical behavioral medicine referrals may include behavioral sleep medicine, postpartum mood and anxiety disorders, smoking cessation, weight loss, chronic pain, and managing chronic medical conditions.
+Emphasis is placed on the development of diagnostic and treatment skills, service delivery, and conceptualization. - 5.
+Behavioral Medicine Interns will also receive training in several areas under the umbrella of behavioral medicine.
+Typical behavioral medicine referrals may include behavioral sleep medicine, perinatal mood and anxiety disorders, smoking cessation, weight loss, chronic pain, and managing chronic medical conditions.
 This area of emphasis will consist of a combination of self-directed learning, didactics, co-therapy, individual therapy, and assessment.